Stranger6667/postmarker/README.rst

     >>> email.attach_binary(content=b'content', filename='readme.txt')
     >>> email.send()

 There are a lot of features available.
 Check it out in our documentation!
-Just a few of them:
+Here's just a few of them:

 - Support for sending Python email instances.
 - Bounces, Templates, Status & Server API.